aimeos/aimeos-docs/src/frontend/jsonapi/customer-properties.md

 # Modify property

 Changing one property of an authenticated customer is possible by executing a PATCH request.
-The URL for updating the property is returned in the response of the GET request which fetches all properties.
+The URL for updating the property is returned to the response of the GET request which fetches all properties.
 You can add all property fields or only the modified ones in the PATCH request:

 === "CURL"
     ```bash